francisphn/francisphn/src/content/blog/doing-monorepo-dotnet.md

 All of this allowed us to focus on the product and not worry about the "ops" side of things.
 As a single team that was just starting out and owned the entire codebase, this was great.

+What I've described above can informally be called the **monorepo pattern**.
+You put multiple projects into a single repository and use the native tooling to manage them (in this case, MSBuild or npm).
-As we scaled into maintaining multiple microservices though, we started to see the limits.
-A single change would force us to test and deploy all the microservices, even if they were not affected by the change.
+However, as we scaled, we started to see the limits of purely using the monorepo pattern with just MSBuild and our pipeline: a single change would force us to test and deploy all the microservices, even if they were not affected by the change.

-## Considerations in adopting a monorepo
+## Crossroads No. 1

+At this crossroads, we had to make a decision.
+We could either:

+1. Adopt a monorepo tool like Bazel or Nx, or
+2. Adopt a polyrepo approach, or
+3. Go with a hybrid approach of both.

-At this point, after doing some research, we made a highly conscious decision to "officially" adopt the monorepo pattern moving forward, especially after reading about my friends at other companies were doing it like Partly (also based in New Zealand), Canva, and Google.
+We read about how our friends at other companies were doing it like Partly (also based in New Zealand), Canva, and Google.
 Arguments for and against monorepos are well documented, so I won't go into them here.
-Instead, here are the main things we considered when adopting the monorepo pattern.
+Instead, here are the main things we considered when making our decision.

 ### 1. Tooling

 Having researched into Bazel and Nx, two popular monorepo tools, we thought that they provided a highly complex abstraction over the dotnet CLI that would require us to pay a hefty tax to adopt:

-- They would change everything to do with how we build, test, debug, deploy and reference dependencies.

-- Also, especially for Bazel, monorepo tools would require a lot of configuration to get right and maintain, in the pipeline and in IDEs.
+- Both Bazel and Nx are language-agnostic tools.
+To support .NET, they use attachable "rules" or "plugins" that wraps around the dotnet CLI.
+This means that there are special commands to do things like build, test, serve, etc. The problem with this is that IDEs like Rider are built around the dotnet CLI, so we would lose a lot of IDE support, most notably debugging.

 - Finally, tools like Bazel and Nx are also more focused on not needing to compile every single project when you run `dotnet run`, which was not a problem for us because code compilation was